-SUMMARY OF INSTITUTIONAL REQUIREMENTS: MASTER OF SCIENCE IN GLOBAL MARKETING
+SUMMARY OF INSTITUTIONAL REQUIREMENTS: MASTER OF SCIENCE PROGRAMS

-Students must have either completed undergraduate course work in Microeconomics and Macroeconomics with a grade of "B" or better, successfully completed the CLEP exam, or successfully completed Thunderbird's online economics course.
+Students must have either completed undergraduate course work in Microeconomics and Macroeconomics with a grade of "B" or better, successfully completed the CLEP exam, or successfully completed Thunderbird's Economics Boot Camp Program.
 Failure to meet the program prerequisites will result in reduction of the courses available in the first trimester and the inability of the student to move forward in their program.